 From big-name sites to smaller, niche-focused platforms, we’ve got 7 great places to sell your crafts and handmade products online.

-The Pitch: Join a creative marketplace where 24 million buyers around the world spent more than $2.3 billion last year
+The Pitch: “Join a creative marketplace where more than 33 million buyers around the world spent more than $3 billion last year.”

-Who it’s good for: Whether you’re a small or large scale creator, you’ve probably heard of Etsy.
-Home to over 1.6M sellers, Etsy’s creative marketplace is good for artisans who maybe don’t have their own website or are more interested in controlling the number of sales they do each month.
+Who it’s good for: Whether you’re a small- or large-scale creator, you’ve probably heard of Etsy.
+Home to over 1.6 million sellers, Etsy’s creative marketplace is good for artisans who may not have their own website or are more interested in controlling the number of sales they do each month.

 The Pitch: “Sell your unique, handcrafted goods to our hundreds of millions of customers worldwide.”

-Cratejoy’s marketplace is home to over 500,000 subscribers every month, and is the only marketplace specifically for subscription boxes.
+Cratejoy’s marketplace is home to over 500,000 subscribers every month and is the only marketplace specifically for subscription boxes.

 Home to more than 50,000 independent creatives, Zibbet offers one-of-a-kind items that you’ll be proud to list alongside.

-The Pitch: “Folksy is a place to buy and sell hand crafted or designed work from UK designer-makers.”
+The Pitch: “Folksy is a place to buy and sell handcrafted or designed work from UK designer-makers.”

-The Pitch: “Eco-Friendly and handmade items for you and your family.
+The Pitch: “Eco-friendly and handmade items for you and your family.”